playcanvas/playcanvas-sync/README.md

 `"matchNothing"` as the value of `PLAYCANVAS_BAD_FILE_REG` and/or `PLAYCANVAS_BAD_FOLDER_REG`.

+# Troubleshooting

+Problems are often caused by setting config variables incorrectly.
+Execute your command with the config/environment variable `PLAYCANVAS_VERBOSE` set to `1` to print the current values of all config variables and other useful data.

 # Sample Workflows

 ## Case 1: Single user per PlayCanvas branch, with `git`